 After four years of hard work in high school, the college acceptance letters begin to roll in.
 If a student is lucky enough to receive multiple acceptance offers from colleges, then they have some big decisions to make.

 Before the big decision day arrives, students and their families will generally want to prepare together.
-This is an important decision to make and there are a lot of important factors to consider.
+This is a major decision with key factors to consider.
 Keep reading for seven tips that could help students prepare for college decision day.

-The college application and acceptance process can be overwhelming.
-If a student has multiple offers to choose from, they may find they have a lot of paperwork and important deadlines on their hands.
-Corralling the following paperwork and deadlines should make the process easier and ensure no important details are overlooked:
+The college application and acceptance process can be daunting.
+If a student has multiple offers to choose from, they may find they have tons of information to review and certain deadlines to meet.

-• FAFSA®, the Free Application for Federal Student Aid, deadline (a key step in receiving financial aid)
+• Deadline for FAFSA®, the Free Application for Federal Student Aid — a key step in receiving financial aid (each college may have its own FAFSA deadline)

 • Acceptance letter